absmach/magistrala/README.md

 [![Join the chat at https://gitter.im/Mainflux/mainflux](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Mainflux/mainflux?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ### About
-Mainflux is modern [highly-secured](https://github.com/mainflux/mainflux-auth-server) open source and patent-free IoT cloud platform written in Go.
+Mainflux is modern massively scalable and [highly-secured](Security) open source and patent-free IoT cloud platform written in Go and Erlang, based on a set of [microservices](Architecture).

 It allows device, user and application connections over various network protocols, like HTTP, MQTT, WebSocket and CoAP, making a seamless bridge between them.
 It is used as the IoT middleware for building complex IoT solutions.